 The Board's Audit Committee consists of Alan M. Grunspan (Chairman), David Blyer and Stuart Wagner.
 The Audit Committee provides assistance to the Company's Board of Directors in fulfilling the Board's oversight responsibilities.
 The Audit Committee operates under a written charter adopted by the Board of Directors, which the Committee annually reviews, assesses and, with respect to which, if it deems it appropriate, recommends changes to the Board.
-A copy of the Audit Committee's charter is attached to this Proxy Statement as Appendix "A." Under its charter, the Audit Committee serves as an independent and objective party to monitor the Company's financial and accounting reporting process and internal control system; reviews and appraises the performance, qualifications and independence of the Company's independent auditor; and provides an open avenue of communication among the Company's independent auditor, financial and senior management and the Board.
-Among other things, the Audit Committee reviews the financial reports and other financial information provided by the Company to the Securities and Exchange Commission and the public; the Company's systems of internal controls; and the Company's auditing, accounting and financial reporting processes generally.
+A copy of the Audit Committee's charter was attached to the Proxy Statement used in connection with the Company's 2004 Annual Meeting of Stockholders.
+Under its charter, the Audit Committee serves as an independent and objective party to monitor the Company's financial and accounting reporting process and internal control system; reviews and appraises the performance, qualifications and independence of the Company's independent auditor; and provides an open avenue of communication among the Company's independent auditor, financial and senior management and the Board.
+Among other things, the Audit Committee reviews the financial reports and other financial information provided by the Company to the Securities and Exchange Commission and the public; the Company's systems of internal control over financial reporting; and the Company's auditing, accounting and financial reporting processes generally.
 The Audit Committee also is responsible for the appointment and retention of, and oversees the work of, the Company's independent auditor, confirms the independence of the independent auditor and approves the fees and other compensation to be paid to the independent auditors.
 A report of the Audit Committee appears under the caption "Audit Committee Report," below.
-The Audit Committee held five meetings during the year ended June 30, 2004.
+The Audit Committee held four meetings during the year ended June 30, 2005.

 The Board of Directors has concluded that each of the members of the Audit Committee is an "independent director" under Section 121A of the standards for listing of the AMEX, as well as Rule 10A-3 promulgated by the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, and is able to read and understand fundamental financial statements, including a company's balance sheet, income statement and cash flow statement.
-The Board of Directors has concluded that Stuart Wagner, a member of the Audit Committee, is an "audit committee financial expert," within the meaning of Item 401(h) of Regulation S-K promulgated by the SEC, and is independent.
+The Board of Directors has concluded that Stuart Wagner, a member of the Audit Committee, is an "audit committee financial expert," within the meaning of Item 401(h) of Regulation S-K promulgated by the SEC.

-The members of the Compensation Committee are David Blyer, Lloyd Frank and Stuart Wagner, each of whom are "independent directors" under Section 121A of the AMEX listing standards for purposes of sitting on the Company's Compensation Committee.
+The members of the Compensation Committee are David Blyer, Lloyd Frank and Stuart Wagner, each of whom is an "independent director" under Section 121A of the AMEX listing standards for purposes of sitting on the Company's Compensation Committee.
 This Committee determines the compensation of all executive officers, administers the Company's employee stock option plans (including granting options), approves changes in the Company's Section 401(k) profit sharing plan and reviews the Company's other employee benefit arrangements.
 The Company's Chief Executive Officer is not permitted to be present during the deliberations or voting on his compensation.
-The Compensation Committee did not meet during the year ended June 30, 2004.
+The Compensation Committee did not meet during the year ended June 30, 2005.